FCDO Services »Modern slavery statement

 • Promote the eradication of unethical practices

-• Contract Management Best Practice Guidance – This guidance explains how we manage and monitor the service that suppliers provide our organisation.
-It explains how we manage contracts for the delivery of goods, services and projects
+• Contract Management Best Practice Guidance – this explains how we manage and monitor the service that suppliers provide our organisation.
+As well as how we manage contracts for the delivery of goods, services and projects

 Risk assessment

-FCDO Services appreciates that there is a risk of modern slavery in all parts of our global business and across our supply chain and take these steps to assess and manage that risk:
+FCDO Services appreciate that there is a risk of modern slavery in all parts of our global business and across our supply chain and take these steps to assess and manage that risk:

-• mapping the supply chain broadly to assess particular product or geographical risks of modern slavery
+• mapping the supply chain broadly to assess product or geographical risks of modern slavery

 • evaluating the modern slavery and human trafficking risks of each new supplier